CodingOwl0/MultiToolScript/README.md

 MultiToolScript

-A insanely huge batch file for managing your IT infrastructure
+A huge batch file for managing your IT infrastructure

 This is a script, which i wrote about 4 years ago.
 Please note, that the descriptions in the script are in german.